Student-centric advice and objective recommendations

 Also see: Top easy scholarships to apply for

 Keep in mind also that not all random-choice scholarships are created equal.
-Some might sign up you up for spam, and others might even solicit a fee in return for entry.
-Make sure to steer clear of these and never pay for consideration in a scholarship competition.
+Some might sign you up for spam, and others might even solicit a fee.
+Make sure to steer clear of these, and never pay for consideration in a scholarship competition.

 Don’t miss: How to spot scholarship scams

 Remember – grades aren’t everything!
 Even if you might not stand out by the grades you earned on your report card, you might have found other ways to distinguish yourself as a promising student.
 If you were heavily involved in extracurriculars and made notable accomplishments outside of class, you might be able to secure scholarships based on this.